googleinterns/advertiser-quality-from-sites/README.md

 ```
 **Tree Library and its helper functions: [tree_lib.py](https://github.com/googleinterns/advertiser-quality-from-sites/blob/master/source/recursive_model/tree_lib.py
 )** \
 This file contains several functions for converting an HTML to tree strings, a data structure for maining trees, data balancing based on the labels of trees, get the stats of trees including the number of nodes, maximum depths, and their maximum branches.
+In [generate_input_data.ipynb](https://github.com/googleinterns/advertiser-quality-from-sites/blob/master/source/generate_input_data.ipynb), we generate trees and save them in a dataframe.

 ### 2. Models
 **Baseline model: [baseline_model.py](https://github.com/googleinterns/advertiser-quality-from-sites/blob/master/source/baseline/baseline_model.py)** \